buildtesters/buildtest/docs/module_subcommand.rst

 modules depend on other modules to be loaded in advance.

-You may specify multiple module trees in ``BUILDTEST_MODULE_ROOT`` for testing ``buildtest --module-load-test`` but you may run module conflicts if two or more trees consist of same module file.
+You may specify multiple module trees in ``BUILDTEST_MODULE_ROOT`` for testing ``buildtest module --module-load-test`` but you may run module conflicts if two or more trees consist of same module file.
 In that case, you may be testing module file that may be first in ``MODULEPATH``.